 \section{Acknowledgements}

 We thank Anamaria Font, Bernardo Fraiman and Salvatore Raucci for many useful and stimulating discussions.
 We also thank Mariana Graña and Salvatore Raucci for useful comments on the manuscript, and Bernardo Fraiman for collaboration on related subjects.
 An important part of this work was carried out at the Institut de Physique Théorique, CEA Saclay.
-This work is partly supported by a grant from the Simons Foundation (602883,CV), the DellaPietra Foundation and by the NSF grant PHY2013858.
+This work was partly supported by the ERC Consolidator Grant 772408-Stringlandscape, a grant from the Simons Foundation (602883,CV), the DellaPietra Foundation and by the NSF grant PHY2013858.